 Organic visibility is a measure of how prominent your website is in search engine results for your target keywords.
 The higher you rank for important keywords, the more visible your site is.

 SEO visibility is the estimated percentage of clicks your site receives based on your rankings.
-This metric is a favorite KPI among SEO marketers when gauging a website’s discoverability in search results.
+This metric is one SEO specialists and marketers rely on when gauging a website’s discoverability in search results.

 You can track organic visibility using tools such as Moz’s Search Visibility Score or Ahrefs’ Visibility metric.
 Just be sure to use the same tool when comparing performance over time.